Shriharsh-Deshmukh/eWallpaper/Documentation.md

 - **Smooth Transitions:** Seamless transition between pages and interactions.
 - **Footer:** Includes essential links and copyright information.

-Implementing these elements should help create a fast, user-friendly, and visually appealing interface for the "eWallpaper" website.
+This should be fast, user-friendly, and visually appealing interface.